matthewbyrdold/Nand2Tetris/07/VMT/README.md

 * Test file 1 (SimpleFunction) : Calls a simple math function and returns the result. ✓

+* Test file 2 (NestedCall) : A test of function calling and returning, with nested functions. ✓

-* Test file 2 (FibonacciElement) : A full test of the function calling, bootstrap section, and most other VM commands.
+* Test file 3 (FibonacciElement) : A full test of the function calling, bootstrap section, and most other VM commands.
 Split into multiple .vm files to test the translation of multiple .vm files to one .asm file.

-* Test file 3 (StaticsTest) : A full test of the VM implementation's handling of static variables.
+* Test file 4 (StaticsTest) : A full test of the VM implementation's handling of static variables.
 Again split into multiple .vm files.